twooldridge/workshop/snpArcher.md

 generate_trackhub: False
 ```

-For the 'might change', there are a bunch of potential things:
+For the 'might change', there are a bunch of potential things.
+Let's discuss:
 ```

 ```